“Freedom is not worth having if it does not include the freedom to make mistakes.”

 Different types of communication skills and how you can help to develop them.

-The best way to teach your child interpersonal communication skills is to model appropriate behavior in a variety of situations:
+The best way to teach your child interpersonal communication skills is to model appropriate behaviour in a variety of situations:

 - Appropriate greetings